-If your employer does not give you full notice, they must pay you Compensation In Lieu Of Notice (CILON).
+If your leaving date is before the end of 3 months from that date, your employer must pay you compensation In lieu of notice (CILON) on the balance.
 The CILON payment will be paid through the payroll.
-Tax and National Insurance contributions will apply to this payment.
+Tax and National Insurance Contributions will apply to this payment.